 Some travel vaccinations are not available on the NHS, so please consult our Travel Vaccine Price List.

-Payment for travel vaccinations must be made prior to your appointment, by CASH only.
-We do not accept cheques, or debit/credit cards at the surgery.
+Payment for travel vaccinations must be made prior to your appointment, by CASH or debit/credit card only.
+We do not accept cheques.